Drazcmd/mc-mod-template/README.md

 "gradlew genIntellijRuns" (./gradlew genIntellijRuns if you are on Mac/Linux)

+3.5 Possibly there's some extra work to do: see https://mcforge.readthedocs.io/en/latest/gettingstarted/#terminal-free-intellij-idea-configuration (most importantly, look at the step that says how to 'fix the classpath module').
+Also you may possibly want to run 'gradlew idea' and import settings from the generated .ipr file, however this does not appear to be explicitly listed there anymore.

 Step 4: The final step is to open Eclipse and switch your workspace to /eclipse/ (if you use IDEA, it should automatically start on your project)

 If at any point you are missing libraries in your IDE, or you've run into problems you can run "gradlew --refresh-dependencies" to refresh the local cache. "gradlew clean" to reset everything {this does not affect your code} and then start the processs again.